NOT A DANCE

 “getting up to fall back down again” is a somatic exploration of living under a capitalist system as a movement arts worker.
 When one’s well-being is dependent on their ability to provide capital value to a society that does not, in turn, value the work that they do, how can this influence both their personal stability as well as their connections to those in similar positions around them?
 What impact does the constant need to pick themselves back up from rejection and financial instability have on the trajectory of their life and relationships?
 Loosely inspired by the myth of Sisyphus, this piece utilizes dynamic contemporary movement and floorwork to explore these questions, ultimately seeking to physicalize and confront the reality of life without systematic support for the movement arts and showcase the willpower and resilience required of those who choose to pursue the field professionally.

-Originally premiered as a work-in-progress at Uptown Rising Performance Series, presented by Bridge for Dance and curated by Robert Redick (Fall 2024), before being further developed and performed as part of Alpha Omega Theatrical Dance Company's STUDIO TO STAGE Residency Program.
+Originally premiered as a work-in-progress at Uptown Rising Performance Series, presented by Bridge for Dance and curated by Robert Redick (Fall ‘24), before being further developed and performed as part of Alpha Omega Theatrical Dance Company's STUDIO TO STAGE Residency Program (Winter ‘24) and West Fest: Top Floor on Bank (Spring ‘26).

 Choreography by Payge Lecakes